yvonperr/geoserver/doc/en/user/source/gettingstarted/postgis-quickstart/index.rst

 Data preparation
 ----------------

-First let's gather that the data that we'll be publishing.
+First let's gather the data that we'll be publishing.

 #.
 Download the file :download:`nyc_buildings.zip`.
 It contains a PostGIS dump of a dataset of buildings from New York City.